-Greenlight Re is licensed as a reinsurer in the Cayman Islands and the EEA.
+Greenlight Re is licensed as a reinsurer in both the Cayman Islands and the EEA.
 We are also licensed to write insurance business in the U.K. and the EEA through our Syndicate 3456.
+Viridis Re is also licensed as a reinsurer in the Cayman Islands.
 The suspension or revocation of any of our licenses to do business in either of these jurisdictions for any reason would mean that we would not be able to enter into any new reinsurance contracts in that jurisdiction until the suspension ended or we became licensed in another jurisdiction.
 The process of obtaining licenses is time-consuming and costly, and we may not be able to become licensed in another jurisdiction in the event we choose to.
 Any such suspension or revocation of our license would negatively impact our reputation in the (re)insurance marketplace, could have a material adverse effect on any potential license application and would materially and adversely affect our business, financial condition and results of operations.